-Over the last 11 years in this position he, together with his colleagues and collaborators, have led ECES to become one of the four most important electoral assistance providers for implementing projects funded by the EU and EU Member States.
-ECES is nowadays recognised as one of the most important electoral assistance actors globally, along with UNDP, IDEA, OSCE, IFES, NDI and IRI.
+Over this period in this position he, together with his colleagues and collaborators, have led ECES to become one of the four most important electoral assistance providers for implementing projects funded by the EU and EU Member States.
+ECES is nowadays recognised as one of the most important electoral assistance actors globally, along with UNDP, IDEA, OSCE-ODHIR, IFES, NDI, IRI.
+EISA etc.

 As Founder-Executive Director, he led ECES to obtain the TRACE and ISO 9001 certifications for its financial and quality management standards having implemented activities in over 50 countries mostly, but not only limited to Africa and the Middle East.
-He has played and maintains a strategic role in resource mobilisation and supervision of all activities which has resulted in ECES’ funding coming mainly from the EU and its Member States as well as other donor agencies.
+He has played and maintains a strategic role in resource mobilisation and supervision of all activities of his teams at HQ and in the field which he managed to build as a truly international, multicultural and multilgual one.
+With individuals from at least 60 different countries who can work in at least 25 languages and dialects, Fabio managed to build ECES and its personnel as diverse as the electoral stakeholders ECES cooperates with worldwide.